rilldata/rill-claude-styles/README.md

 To use the DataExplorer style in your Claude Desktop, you need to edit the Explore link examples to suit your project.

+1. Edit the Style
+2. In Claude Desktop, click on the "Search and Tools" icon below the chat input
+3. Click "Create and Edit Styles"
+4. Click "Create custom style"
+5. Click "Add writing style"
+6. Select "Paste text content"
+7. Copy and paste the contents of your updated DataExplorer.md file

+## Editing the Style

 1. Edit the BASE_URL to match your project in Rill Cloud
 2. Create an METRICS_EXPLORE_SLUG for each Explore in the project
 3. Use Rill to create an entire URL for each example